 Studio

 I built this program during summer 2014.
 The purpose of this program was to improve my Haskell knowledge and to start posting online.
-I tried other static site generators but found they didn't meet my needs
+I tried other static site generators but found they didn't meet my needs.

 .md text files are the inputs to studio.
 I used markdown which is a standard so you can add titles, links and images.
 We take the titles in the text files and create a table of contents for a main page, generating a link for each article.